 This policy applies to individuals who are applying or transferring to AUA’s graduate and undergraduate programs, including those who have international standardized exam results (e.g. from International Baccalaureate programs, Araratian Baccalaureate programs, with Advanced Placement exam scores) and prior university-level credit.

-Admitted or current students must receive prior written approval from their respective program chair to receive credit for courses taken outside of AUA.
+Admitted or current students must receive prior written approval from their respective program chair to receive credit for courses taken outside of AUA after their enrollment at the university.

-Students may transfer credit earned prior to admission to AUA only from the institutions listed on the application for admission at the time the application for admission was submitted.
+Students may transfer credit earned prior to admission to AUA only from the institutions listed on the application for admission at the time the application for admission was submitted

 Students interested in transferring to the American University of Armenia should submit a Transfer Application supplement along with their Application for Admission within the posted admissions deadlines.
+Students must apply for transfer of such credits before their enrollment to the university.
+Belated applications may result in non-acceptance.
 If admitted, transfer students will receive a Transfer Credit Evaluation (TCE), which indicates the courses accepted for transfer to the American University of Armenia.
 The academic unit to which a student is accepted will complete a course-by-course evaluation of transfer credits.
 The Registrar notes approved transfer credits on students’ academic transcripts.

 General approval guidelines: